 Beginning Wednesday 20 October in NAC’s Plate Glass Gallery

-Those affected by the virus as well as the weight of the daily news which highlights not only Covid numbers but unrest around the world, racial discrimination, the discovery of the unmarked graves of forgotten Indigenous children prolong the strife.
-The discovery of these unmarked graves illustrates to me the almost total lack of meaningful connection between settlers and Indigenous communities.
+Those affected by the virus and the weight of the daily news, which highlights not only Covid numbers but unrest around the world, racial discrimination, the discovery of the unmarked graves of forgotten Indigenous children, prolong the strife.
+The discovery of these unmarked graves illustrates the almost total lack of meaningful connection between settlers and Indigenous communities.
 The apparent surprise by many Canadians at the discovery of these unmarked graves seems surreal to me.
-The discovery surprises no one in Indigenous communities however the recording of the number of graves found is reminiscent of the assigning of numerals to ‘students’ as their names were too difficult to pronounce.
-I have a personal friend who still wears the ‘tag’ with his number imprinted on it which reminds him of his torturous time in the residential school.
+The discovery surprises no one in Indigenous communities; however, the recording of the number of graves found is reminiscent of assigning numerals to ‘students’ as their names were too difficult to pronounce.
+I have a personal friend who still wears the ‘tag’ with his number imprinted on it, reminding him of his torturous time in the residential school.

 The bad news goes on and on.
 How do we pick up the pieces of our lives?
 Individually and collectively.
 How do we heal and stay hopeful?

 Photo by Tracey-Mae Chambers, installation at McMaster University, Hamilton.